takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 inscattering = true
 ```

-Whether to account for the atmospheric transmittance and inscattered light.
+Whether to account for atmospheric transmittance and inscattered light.

-Enabling one without the other is physically incorrect and should only be done for debugging.
+Enabling one without the other is physically incorrect and should only be used for debugging.

+<a id='-sky-node'></a>

 ## SkyNode